OlatunjiLanre/Online-Retail-Store-Analysis-/README.md

 **Revenue Insights:**

-In 2010, revenue totaled £321,000 from the sale of 161,000 items.
+1. In 2010, revenue totaled £321,000 from the sale of 161,000 items.
 Revenue fluctuated throughout the year, peaking at £51,038 in July and dropping to £13,715 in December.
 In contrast, 2011 saw a substantial increase, with revenue soaring to £2.9 million from the sale of 1.7 million items.
 The highest revenue point in 2011 was £376,965 in September, reflecting a more stable growth trajectory compared to 2010.

+2. This growth was driven significantly by top products like "PAPER CRAFT, LITTLE BIRDIE," along with contributions from Customer ID 13089, which generated £168,470 in revenue.

 ![Revenue Analysis](https://github.com/OlatunjiLanre/Online-Retail-Store-Analysis-/blob/main/Online%20retail%20store.JPG)

+**Customer Retention Insights:**

+Customer Retention Analysis shows that; 2010 had peaks in the first half of the year, stabilizing mid-year before declining towards the end.
+In 2011, retention rates started strong but gradually decreased throughout the year.
+Notably, January and March of both years stood out with higher retention rates, reflecting successful engagement strategies during those periods.